Jury will hear some details about prior crash in Girl Scout hit-and-run trial

 However, an officer who arrived at the scene was able to locate a “fresh fluid trail” which he followed for 1.8 miles, taking him to the garage at 1060 Joseph St., to an apartment shared by Stender and Treu.
 The truck had “significant front-end damage, with weeds observed stuck in the front bumper,” the criminal complaint states.

-Treu has one drunk-driving conviction from 2014, plus the Sept.
+Treu has one drunken driving conviction from 2014, plus the Sept.
 30 incident in Rusk County.
 He has a status hearing on that case slated for Jan.
 27.